StefansProjects/EV3ForESP32/README.md

 You can use methods like `selectSensorMode` to select one of the supported sensor modes and set a callback for new messages from the sensor using `setMessageHandler`.
 The classes `EV3ColorSensor` and `EV3IRSensor` are thin wrappers around the `EV3SensorPort` providing a sensor specific API.

+### NXT Sensors

+Currently there is support for the NXT Ultrasonic Sensor (distance sensor) and the HiTechnic IRLink sensor (enables to control LEGO Power Functions IR receiver).

 ## Development